 Why do we have an archive?

 Archived samples are used to study chemical fate and behaviour, to trial new monitoring, and for a wide range of conservation-related studies.
 Many of these studies are conducted in collaboration with other research groups.
-Enquires about permission to access and utilise PBMS samples should be directed to the PBMS coordinator, Lee Walker.
+Contact us with enquires about accessing archived PBMS samples.

-Bone samples can be a useful sample type for estimation of long-term exposure to the toxic metal lead (Pb).
+Bone analysis: bone samples can be a useful sample type for estimation of long-term exposure to the toxic metal lead (Pb).
 Bone samples retained by the PBMS are 'cleaned' prior to analysis using flesh eating Dermestes maculates beetles.
-To see a video of the beetles cleaning a sparrowhawk carcase after post mortem, click on the video opposite.
+To see a video of the beetles cleaning a sparrowhawk carcase after post mortem, click on the video below.

-The Predatory Bird Monitoring Scheme (PBMS) receives up to 400 bird carcases and 200 eggs per year.
+Bird post-mortem: we receive up to 400 bird carcases and 200 eggs per year.
 A post-mortem examination is carried out on each carcass, during which observations (E.g. species, tissue type, sample weight) are recorded and a range of tissue samples are retained for the PBMS archive.
-Samples are labelled with a unique sequential carcass reference number.

-Eggs received from licensed collectors are “cracked” and the contents are homogenized prior to being added to the PBMS archive.
+Egg samples: eggs received from licensed collectors are “cracked” and the contents are homogenized prior to storage in the PBMS archive facility.
 The shells are washed, dried, weighed and labelled with a unique sequential egg reference number.
 The shells are retained for two years prior to being donated to the National Museums Scotland for cataloguing & archiving.